Boyz 4

 Boyz 4 is a 2023 Indian Marathi-language comedy drama film directed by Vishal Devrukhkar, written by Hrishikesh Koli.
-It is a fourth installment of Boyz franchise.
+It is the fourth installment of Boyz franchise.
 The film is produced by Everest Entertainment and Supreme Motion Pictures.
 Boyz 4 was theatrically released on 20 October 2023.

 Plot

 In the film, the journey of degree after school and junior college will begin.